"They’re just wrong"—Ex-Reddit CEO Ellen Pao has harsh words on Big Tech's failure to stop internet hate

 MJ: Is that because you don’t have much faith in Congress as it currently is or because regulators will miss things because they’re not inside these companies?

-MJ: You mentioned that you haven’t been on Reddit in 6 months.
+MJ: You mentioned that you haven’t been on Reddit in six months.
 Is there a particular reason for that?

 EP: I just—I think a lot of it is, some of the content I don’t really trust.